Pages

 I'm nobody special.
 Tho, at the same time, I am; and at the same time and in terms of my relationship to this greater Human Odyssey, whether I will matter in this giant plot is in part up to me (should I write a book?
 10 books?
 Relentlessly pursue the arts, whether that be rapping, writing, music?) and in part up to sheer probability (if I do write a book, will many notice?
 Or will it be swept under the Great Rug of the Present-Into-Past and be forgotten to thought?), and regardless of all this: the rocks will forget.
 The trees will forget.
 Both space and dark matter will have already forgotten what I am doing and what I may one day do.

 But life can't be approached on a basis of personal impact; honestly, who wants to pursue the writing of 10 books or the creation of albums in the same way the capitalist approaches economy, for sheer attention and accumulation?
 Those desperado's, those who chase-the-game-of-success, they have already lost.
 They lost as soon as they tried to win.
-There is nothing to win, no award great enough to keep, no person you love or have loved who you will one day depart with for the very last time.
+There is nothing to win, no award great enough to keep, no person you love or have loved who you will not one day depart with for the very last time.
 But to depart with a personality may be tragic, it is only a true void in concept; when one removes the individual (both themselves and the one they love) from the eternal context of the universe--the ebb and flow of tides to the movement of the moon, the soft breeze supplemented by a fan placed next to an open window, how your hand--when clapped to the surface of a wooden table--is one with the matter in that table regardless of how transiently you perceive such a touch as an interaction.
 In essence, it's all still here; it always was, and never won't be.

 tho maybe I'm wrong, whispers Humility.